-Objective: Plan and coordinate land use development and transportation improvements in such a manner as to establish and maintain a viable Town roadway system.

-Strategy 1 - The Bowling Green Town Council prioritizes road improvement projects.

-Strategy 2 - The Bowling Green Town Manager shall actively pursue funding for needed road projects.

-Strategy 3 - The Bowling Green Planning Commission shall require that private land developers adequately provide transportation improvements which are necessary to serve their developments.
-Minimize the impact of developments on the roadway network by limiting access points, by providing joint entrances, and interconnecting adjoining developments.

-Objective: Ensure that regional and local transportation networks complement each other.

-Strategy - The Bowling Green Town Manager shall work with Caroline County and VDOT in a cooperative manner to provide for projects that meet the transportation needs of Town residents.

-Objective: Ensure that the transportation network is designed to be compatible with the environment.

-Strategy 1 - The Bowling Green Planning Commission shall review the environmental impact of all proposed road projects to ensure that they meet the environmental goals of the Comprehensive Plan.

-Strategy 2 - The Bowling Green Town Council shall improve the environmental setting of the road network by providing for roadway beautification projects, Adopt-A-Highway program, and corporate sponsored projects.

-Objective: Promote the use and development of sidewalks throughout Town.

-Strategy 1 - The Bowling Green Town Council shall review the Town's sidewalk system annually, and make recommendations for improvement of the system.

-Strategy 2 - The Bowling Green Town Council shall provide funding for new sidewalks using Town funds or request funds from Caroline County and Virginia Department of Transportation for new sidewalks.
+Implementation

+- 1. Plan and coordinate land use development and transportation improvements in such a manner as to establish and maintain a viable town roadway system. - [Council],[TM], [PC] Prioritize road transportation improvement projects and pursue funding through multiple avenues. - [PC] Private land developers will be required to provide adequate transportation improvements necessary to serve their developments.
+They must minimize the impact of development on the roadway network by limiting access points, providing joint entrances, and interconnecting adjoining developments. - [TM],[PC] Ensure regional and local transportation networks complement each other by cooperating with the County and VDOT on applicable projects. - 2.
+Ensure that the transportation network is designed to be compatible with the environment. - [PC] Review the environmental impact of all proposed road projects to ensure that they meet the goals of the Comprehensive Plan. - [Council] Improve the environmental setting of the road network by providing for roadway beautification projects, Adopt-a-Highway programs, and corporate sponsored projects. - 3.
+Promote the use and development of sidewalks throughout town. - [Council] Review the town's sidewalk system annually and make recommendations for improvement of the system. - [Council] Provide funding for new sidewalks if possible using town funds or request funds from Caroline County and VDOT for new sidewalks.
+In addition the TM will search for grant opportunities.

-Community Facilities and Services:
+E. Community Facilities and Services

-GOAL: Provide a variety of community facilities and services to meet the needs of the citizens of Bowling Green.
+Goal To provide a variety of community facilities and services to meet the needs of the citizens of Bowling Green.